When is intramural registration?

 Yes!
 We staff 40-50 students every semester as intramural scorekeepers, officials and supervisors.
-Stop by the Recreational Sports Office, 1120 Park Center, to complete an application.
+Visit studentjobs.cortland.edu to look for open positions and to submit an application.

 What kind of training do the officials go through?

 Student officials go through sessions on rules and mechanics, and are evaluated prior to each intramural season.
 Participants must remember that most students are new to officiating and are doing their best to enforce the rules consistently.
-If you have any questions about intramural officiating, please contact Matt Nuesell or Ben Paquette.
+If you have any questions about intramural officiating, please contact Matt Nuesell.